Friday, May 23, 2025

 • Ask: “What do you know about the Old Testament?”
 Gather a few responses.

-2. Story of the Old Testament (10 min)
+2. Story of the Old Testament: (10 minutes):

-Mini-lecture + visual aid
+Mini-lecture and visual aid:

-• Use the whiteboard or a timeline poster to briefly explain:
+• Use the whiteboard or a timeline poster briefly to explain:

 • Central themes: Creation, covenant, law, prophecy.

-3. Group Activity: Bible exploration (15 min)
+3. Group Activity: Bible exploration: (15 minutes):

 Objective: help students explore important verses and characters.